Green Gables….Sunnybrook Farm…..Ponderosa Ranch…..Misselthwaite Manor…..

 Remember Your Maker

 Wishing to acknowledge the blessings of Heaven, many farmers and ranchers incorporate spiritual themes in their names.
-Third Day Farm on the Outer Cape has a double meaning – it recalls the third day of creation, when God brought forth plants and seeds, and also commemorates the “third day” when Christ rose from the tomb.
+The Bible is filled with inspiration for possible farm names.
+Third Day Farm on the Outer Cape has a double meaning – it recalls the biblical third day of creation, when God brought forth plants and seeds, and also commemorates the “third day” when Christ rose from the tomb.
 Bethel Farms in Woodville, Mississippi was named so because the owners felt “the Lord had led them there.”
 One farm wife affectionately named their place “A Little Bit of Heaven” although her husband argued that quite often it gave them “A Whole Lot of Hell!”

 More Helpful Tips to Consider: